GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

   </figcaption>
 </figure>

-Most users have encountered install banners in mobile experiences and are familiar with the interactions offered by a banner.
-Banners should be used carefully because they can be very disruptive to the user experience.
+Most users have encountered installation banners in mobile experiences and are familiar with the interactions offered by a banner.
+Banners should be used carefully because they can disrupt the user.

 Make sure you: